-The Preschool Activity Cards are color coded and divided into six groups for use with each of the six resources in the deluxe set.
+The Preschool Activity Cards are color-coded and divided into six groups for use with each of the six resources.
 Cards are also numbered to show increasing levels of difficulty.
 Some cards might be too difficult for a three- or four-year-old child, so parents must be selective about how many of the cards to use depending upon the age and maturity of each child.
 If parents preselect possible cards to use, an older child might enjoy working with a younger child through some of the activities.

 Some read-aloud books come with the program and are scheduled into the lesson plans.
 These have been selected to fit with various lesson topics.
 An extensive annotated book list at the back of the book suggests many other books that you might choose.
 The list consists primarily of “Favorite Pre-K Books” but some are also listed under headings such as "Treasure," "Alphabet," and "Math: Counting and Shapes."

-In addition to the book list, the Appendix has the Suggested Field Trips (so that you can see what is suggested in the lesson plans for the entire year), Outside Activities, Nature Things to Do Outside, Ocean Cookie Cutter Ideas (for the set of cookie cutters that come as a free gift with the deluxe package), a summary of ABC Activities for quick reference if needed, and Simple Readiness Activities (eight optional activities for those who want more hands-on learning).
+In addition to the book list, the Appendix has the Suggested Field Trips (so that you can see what is suggested in the lesson plans for the entire year), Outside Activities, Nature Things to Do Outside, Ocean Cookie Cutter Ideas (ocean cookie cutters are available separately), a summary of ABC Activities for quick reference if needed, and Simple Readiness Activities (eight optional activities for those who want more hands-on learning).

 Voyage of Discovery should be perfect for those who want to provide a thoroughly Christian preschool experience that is developmentally appropriate and rich with hands-on activities.